raganwald/raganwald.github.com/_posts/2015-12-31-this-is-not-an-essay-about-traits-in-javascript.md

 }
 {% endhighlight %}

 The drawback of this approach is that we can no longer make other kinds of things "coloured" without making them also todos.
-For exampe, if we had coloured meetings in a time management application, we'd have to write:
+For example, if we had coloured meetings in a time management application, we'd have to write:

 {% highlight javascript %}
 class Meeting {